Frank1993/cather_docker/dockers/registry-jobs/custom/generic-docker/README.md

     - Lasagne 0.2
     - Chainer 3.5
     - cupy-cuda90

+The cuda8-py27 and cuda8-py36 dockers contain:
+    - Chainer 5.0
+    - cupy-cuda80

 In each docker, model directory and data directories are stored in environment variables PT_OUTPUT_DIR and PT_DATA_DIR.